 - 11.1.
 Students with medical conditions should be encouraged to take part in trips and visits unless a GP or medical professional advises that this is not possible.
 Trust employees should be aware of the medical conditions of all students taking part on any trip or visit including emergency procedures and medication that they are required to take.
 Reasonable adjustments should be made to accommodate students with medical conditions on trips and visits. - 11.2.
-All planning protocols for trips and visits should be followed which includes checking and accounting for the medical conditions of participants and conducting full risk assessments.
-The EVC should ensure that additional information has been collected, where applicable, working alongside the Healthcare Assistant/Senior First Aider.
-Information regarding risk assessments is included in Trips and Visits documentation. - 11.3.
-Employees who are leading trips and visits are responsible for ensuring that they are aware of the medical conditions of all those taking part and that appropriate medication has been collected or packed. - 11.4.
-Where students are required to take medicine during a trip or visit, arrangements should be made to administer them in accordance with this procedure. - 11.5.
+In Exceptional circumstances, at the Headteacher's discretion, a decision may be made that a student may not attend a trip or visit.
+This decision would normally be made before confirming a place but could also be made once a place has been confirmed on the trip.
+Examples of exceptional circumstances could be:- - 11.2.1.
+A serious safeguarding concern - 11.2.2.
+A serious or persistent breach of the school's behaviour policy - 11.2.3.
+A serious concern over a child's welfare that would mean it would be impossible to meet the specific needs required in order to keep them safe or well. - 11.3.
+All planning protocols for trips and visits should be followed which includes checking and accounting for the medical conditions of participants and conducting risk assessments.
+The relevant member of staff should ensure that additional information has been collected, where applicable, working alongside the Healthcare Assistant/Senior First Aider.
+Information regarding risk assessments is included in Trips and Visits documentation. - 11.4.
+Employees who are leading trips and visits are responsible for ensuring that they are aware of the medical conditions of all those taking part and that appropriate medication has been collected or packed. - 11.5.
+Where students are required to take medicine during a trip or visit, arrangements should be made to administer them in accordance with this procedure. - 11.6.
 The Trust Procedures for Accidents and First Aid should be followed on trips and visits.